cygnus77/behavioral-cloning/README.md

 * When a request for steering values comes in from the simulator, `drive` would supply the user provided steering input instead of making a prediction with the model.
 The new steering value is calculate by adusting current steering by a predefined 'turn-amount' based on the key pressed.
 * `drive`will also send the current image and computed steering to `predict-train`
 * `predict-train` will cache the image-steering set in memory.
 * After manual input is done, press 'T' in `drive` to signal `predict-train` to update the model with data in its cache.
-This is done using the Keras `fit` method.
+This is done using the Keras Squential `fit` method.
 After model is fitted, it is persisted to disk and the cache is cleared.

 <hr>